 A Bird Control Team

-An electronic bird with red glowing eyes and intimidating eagle call is installed in the airport to scare the birds away.
+An electronic bird with red glowing eyes and an intimidating eagle call is installed in the airport to scare the birds away.

 There are various species of birds nest in the vast wetlands around the Daxing Airport.
 Bird control not only protects the airport but the natural ecosystem.